CoMatch: Semi-supervised Learning with Contrastive Graph Regularization: Method

-The first term is a self-supervised contrastive loss that comes from the self-loops in the pseudo-label graph.
+$\mathrm{H}(\hat{W^q_b},\hat{W^z_b})$ can be decomposed into two terms: The first term is a self-supervised contrastive loss that comes from the self-loops in the pseudo-label graph.
 It encourages the model to produce similar embeddings for different augmentations of the same image, which is a form of consistency regularization.
 The second term encourages samples with similar pseudo-labels to have similar embeddings.
 It gathers samples from the same class into clusters, which achieves entropy minimization.

 During training, a natural curriculum would occur from CoMatch.
 The model would start with producing low-confidence pseudo-labels, which leads to a sparse pseudo-label graph.
 As training progresses, samples are gradually clustered, which in turns leads to more confident pseudo-labels and more connections in the pseudo-label graph.